codeforprinceton/datasets_original/README.md

 - <a href="https://github.com/codeforprinceton/datasets_original/tree/master/Princeton_Elections"> Princeton Elections </a> : Elections Data for 2014 and District division received from Princeton Municipality.
 Project started with additional details at: <a href="https://github.com/codeforprinceton/ptonElections"> ptonElections </a>
 - <a href="https://github.com/codeforprinceton/datasets_original/tree/master/PU_ArtMuseum"> PU Art Museum </a> : Subset of collection printed in 2013 Handbook along with geographic attributes received from Princeton University Art Museum (PUAM).
 Project to be launched shortly.
 - <a href="https://github.com/codeforprinceton/datasets_original/tree/master/restaurantInsepection"> Restaurant Health Inspection </a> : Restaurant inspection results for 2014 and 2015 [ongoing] from the Princeton Health department.
 Project to be launched shortly.
+- <a href="https://github.com/codeforprinceton/datasets_original/tree/master/carpool"> Carpool </a> : Information on commuters in and out of Princeton prepared by Princeton Future.

 ## Usage Notes